Board, ski & swim

 From a floating start, competitors (two per ski) paddle their ski around three buoys and return to the finish line.
 The finish is judged when any part of the ski crosses the finish line with both team members and at least one paddle in contact with the ski.

 From the beach (standing start) each competitor enters the water with their surf board, paddles around all buoys and returns to the beach.
 The winner is judged by the first competitor to cross the finish line on their feet and in contact with their board.

 Dryland start where the swimmers wade and ‘dolphin’ through the waves out to a set of buoys and back to the beach, body surfing the waves to get to the front of the race!

 The beach events include distance running on the sand (1 and 2 km), beach sprints (90m), beach flags and beach relays (4x beach sprint teams).
 The sand adds a completely different challenge to normal athletics events and can be great cross-training for aspiring athletes.
 The beach flags although appearing at first sight as a ‘novelty event’, is one of the hardest fought competitions in all of the surf life-saving competitions.

 Competitors have the opportunity to travel around the State and Country to attend carnivals.
-Carnivals are generally held between December & March in Victoria and the season ends with the Australian Titles in late March.
+Carnivals are generally held between December & March in Victoria and the season ends with the Australian Titles hosted by Broadbeach SLSC and North Burleigh SLSC from 18-19 April 2020.
 Every athlete must have a minimum qualification of either a Surf Rescue Certificate (Juniors) or a Bronze Medallion and must meet the patrol hour requirements according to their membership category to compete.